Superjisan/DuckDuckGo/README.md

 ###To clone the app
 ------
-To clone the application, go to the directory through in Terminal and type `$ git clone git@github.com:Superjisan/DuckDuckGo.git `
+To clone the application, go to the directory through in Terminal and type:
+`$ git clone git@github.com:Superjisan/DuckDuckGo.git `

 ###To run the application
 -----
-To run the application, navigate to the directory where the git repo is cloned and type `npm install`
+To run the application, navigate to the directory where the git repo is cloned and type `npm install` .
 And after all of the npm packages are installed you can type `$ node app`